LQss11/devops-pipeline/README.md

 | phpmyadmin | phpmyadmin/phpmyadmin:5.1.1 | 8004:80 |

 ## Jenkins Configuration
-In this project the main goal was to make allow you setup and use jenkins easier so I created **default-user.groovy** script to setup initial admin user, also used **JAVA_OPTS -Djenkins.install.runSetupWizard=false** in the docker file to ignore initial secrets.
+In this project, the main goal was to make allow you setup and use jenkins easier so I created **default-user.groovy** script to setup initial admin user, also used **JAVA_OPTS -Djenkins.install.runSetupWizard=false** in the docker file to ignore initial secrets.

 ### Docker Hub Account
 Setup your dockerhub credentials by updating the values of **DOCKER_USER** and **DOCKER_PASS** in `.env` file.